Flight selection

 Growing the flight change experience in the app

-In 2022, Porter introduced new fare families and a premium cabin as part of a major fleet expansion.
+In 2022, Porter introduced new fare families, including a premium cabin as part of a major fleet expansion.
 The challenge was educating customers on new fare products.
 Selecting a flight (and fare) was already a complex decision to make even before this product rebranding, and we wanted users to stay in the app rather hunting for details.

 I closely partnered with Business, Engineering, and Product to make sure the design aligned with business goals, provided a consistent experience with web, stayed true to the brand, and accounted for edge cases.